Okery/PyTorch-Simple-MaskRCNN/README.md

 # PyTorch-Simple-MaskRCNN
 A PyTorch implementation of simple Mask R-CNN.

-This is a toy example Mask R-CNN of torchvision.
+This repository is a toy example Mask R-CNN of torchvision.
+It is pure python code and can be run immediately using PyTorch 1.4 without build.

-# Requirements
+## Requirements

 Python 3.7

 PyTorch 1.4

+## Datasets

+### VOC 2012